 While many people have taken the time and expense to protect their families and homes in case of a disaster.
 They may have missed a few key components that will leave them surprisingly unprepared.
-By providing you my tried and test Best Prepper Tips, you should be able to avoid the common prepper mistakes made my many.
+By providing you my tried and tested Best Prepper Tips, you should be able to avoid the common prepper mistakes made my many.
 In the words of Benjamin Franklin, “An ounce of prevention is worth a pound of cure.”
 Sometimes even the prepared and well-intention prepper forgets this basic prepper tips below.

 Best Prepper Tips